Ibrahim-Al-Omran/Geography-Quiz/README.md

 ```

 ## 🧠 Inspiration
-- This project was built to sharpen React skills and make geography learning fun and engaging.
+This project was built to sharpen React skills and make geography learning fun and engaging.
 Over 50 users have played and enjoyed it since launch.
-- I personally love geography and wanted to make a project related to one of my interests
+I personally love geography and wanted to make a project related to one of my interests.

-## 🧪 Future Improvements
-- Add global leaderboard.
-- Support for map-based location guessing.
-- Timer mode for extra challenge.